amandaguglieri/hackinglife/docs/az-900-exams.md

 #### Question 37: **You want to ensure that all virtual machines deployed in your Azure environment are configured with specific antivirus software.
 Which Azure service can you use to enforce this policy?**

 - Azure Security Center
-- Azure Policy (Correct)
+- Azure Policy
 - Azure Monitor
 - Azure Advisor
 #### Question 38: **Which of the following is NOT a benefit of using Azure Arc?**

-- Centralized billing and cost management for all resources (Correct)
+- Centralized billing and cost management for all resources
 - Improved security and compliance for resources
 - Increased visibility and control over resources
 - Consistent management of resources across hybrid environments